 Inventory management improves cash flow

-Not only is good inventory management more cost-efficient, it improves cash flow in other ways, too.
-Remember, inventory is product that you’ve likely already paid for with cash (checks and electronic transfers included) and you’re going to sell it for cash, but while it’s sitting in your warehouse it’s definitely not cash.
-Try paying your landlord in dog collars or iPhone cases.
+Not only is good inventory management more cost-efficient, it improves cash flow in other ways too.
+Remember, inventory is product you’ve likely already paid for with cash (checks and electronic transfers included), and you’re going to sell it for cash, but while it’s sitting in your warehouse, it’s definitely not cash.
+Try paying your landlord in dog collars or phone cases.

 This is why it’s important to factor inventory into your cash flow management.
-Inventory directly affects sales (by dictating how much you can sell) and expenses (by dictating what you have to buy), and both of these elements factor heavily into how much cash you have on hand.
+Inventory directly affects sales (by dictating how much you can sell) and expenses (by dictating what you have to buy).
+Both of these elements factor heavily into how much cash you have on hand.
 In short, better inventory management leads to better cash flow management.

-When you have a solid inventory system you’ll know exactly how much product you have, and based on sales you can project when you’ll run out and make sure you replace it on time.
-Not only does this help ensure you don’t lose sales (critical for cash flow), but it also lets you plan ahead for buying more so you can ensure you have enough cash set aside.
+When you have a solid inventory system you’ll know exactly how much product you have in real time, and based on sales you can project when you’ll run out so you can replace it before then.
+Not only does this help ensure you don’t lose sales (critical for cash flow), it also lets you plan ahead for buying more by ensuring you have enough cash set aside.

 Money spent on inventory is money that is not spent on growth.
 Manage it wisely.

 Inventory management is a highly customizable part of doing business.
-The optimal system is different for each company.
+The optimal inventory control method is different for each company.

-Regardless of the system you use, the following eight techniques to will help you improve your inventory management—and cash flow.
+Regardless of the system you use, the following will improve your inventory management—and cash flow.

 1. Set par levels

-Make inventory management easier by setting “par levels” for each of your products.
+Make inventory management easier by setting par levels for each of your products.
 Par levels are the minimum amount of product that must be on hand at all times.
-When your inventory stock dips below the predetermined levels, you know it’s time to order more.
+When your inventory dips below these predetermined levels, you know it’s time to order more.

 Ideally, you’ll typically order the minimum quantity that will get you back above par.
 Par levels vary by product and are based on how quickly the item sells and how long it takes to get back in stock.
-Although setting par levels requires some research and decision-making up front, having them set will systemize the process of ordering.
-Not only will it make it easier for you to make decisions quickly, it will allow your staff to make decisions on your behalf.
+Although setting par levels requires some upfront research and decision making, they’ll systemize the ordering process.
+Not only will it be easier for you to make decisions quickly, it will allow your staff to make decisions on your behalf.